 What is Engineering?

 Something you do if you do well in math and science, right?
-Well, if doing math and science is your thing, engineering might be for you, but there's a lot more to it than that.
+If math and science is your thing, engineering might be for you, but there's a lot more to it than that.

-Engineering is applying math and science to design things like the cars we drive, build things like the buildings in our cities, and operate things like computers, or even spacecraft.
+Engineering is about applying math and science to design things like the cars we drive, to build things like the buildings in our cities, and to operate things like computers and even spacecraft.

 Electrical engineering deals with the technology of electricity.
-Electrical engineers do things like analyze, design, and manufacture electrical devices, systems and processes.
-For example, all the electrical systems that run your car were the work of an electrical engineer.
+Electrical engineers analyze, design and manufacture electrical devices, systems and processes.
+For example, did you know that all the electrical systems that run your car were the work of an electrical engineer?

-- oil & gas, pulp & paper and mining
+- oil and gas, pulp and paper and mining

 - software and hardware design